GLOBAL MARKETS-Slump in oil prices gives pause to rally on global stock markets

 3.70 percent, at $40.06.

-back a little after rising to the highest in nearly a year.
+pulled back a little after rising to the highest in nearly a

-The S&P 500 index has remained in a tight range over the
+The S&P 500 index has remained in a very tight range over

 "The economic data until last week had been pretty decent.